-- L - If your vehicle is equipped with a ROPS, always remember that your vehicle is now more top heavy.
-This reduces the vehicle's stability both on land and in the water.
-Therefore, always wear your seat belt when driving on land, but never when driving in the water.
+- If your vehicle is equipped with a ROPS, always remember that your vehicle is now more top heavy.
+This reduces the vehicle's stability, therefore, always wear your seat belt.
 The increased instability and weight may mean that you will no longer be able to manoeuvre some slopes with a ROPS installed.
 Follow all weight restrictions and, as always, drive slowly and carefully. - Be particularly careful when driving under trees, as low-hanging branches can upset your vehicle. - Never place or carry anything on top of the ROPS.